 This is a really innovative addition to the existing textbooks on children's environmental health and could truly generate in depth learning on this complex issue.
 The chapter on leukemia brings together in a really cohesive way the multiple risk factors that come into play in the etiology of childhood cancer.
 The case based approach is particularly engaging for diverse audiences.
 Kudos!

 We have tremendous amounts of knowledge and experience that demonstrates the impact of environmental contaminants on health and what preventive measures to take.
-The challenge is making this information accessible and actionable.
-The newly released A Story of Health does a brilliant job of connecting the dots by weaving together an individual's health issues with the supporting science.
+A Story of Health does a brilliant job of connecting the dots.
 The story is accessible through pictures, graphs, text, references, and by testimony from experts that do not lose sight of the impact on the individual and the community.

 This is a significant achievement and contribution to the environmental health field.
-Clearly you and your colleagues have put an enormous amount of work into producing a comprehensive, engaging and extremely high quality resource.
-I think you strike a great balance of general overview of main topics combined with links that provide greater detail if the reader is interested.
 The content seems useful on a practical level for parents and community advocates, as well as for health professionals.
 This is a great and innovative way to present this information.
-Both the interactive, e‐book format and the use of a personal story that is character‐driven are very accessible and engaging.

 We think the content is excellent.
 It is well grounded in up to date science and presents an evidence based discussion.
 We think providers will find it useful for continuing education and think it is generally accessible to the public.
 This is a very good educational experience and providers will appreciate its quality.